 But we don’t always appreciate that it’s also full of lasts.
 And that can be hard.

 This weekend I was standing in a supermarket in a queue behind a heavily pregnant woman.
-Now I make no secret of the fact that I hated being pregnant.
+Now I make no secret of the fact that I hated being pregnant (and you can read about why it’s OK to be miserable when you are pregnant).
 You couldn’t pay me enough money to do it again but yet…

 There was still a little pang as I realised I’ll never be that pregnant woman again.
 I won’t get to look forward to the birth of my baby.
 I won’t have people getting excited when I tell them I’m expecting.
 Or I won’t ever feel a baby kicking inside me again.
 And part of me finds that really sad.